The Disciplinary Procedures of the Executive Committee of Yale College

 - The foregoing provisions are intended not to be inclusive of all possible situations of conflict of interest, but rather to provide guidance.
 It is the intention of these provisions to enable the committee to avoid both the appearance and the reality of conflict of interest, so that the community will have confidence in the fairness of the proceedings.
 In case of doubt, the chair and committee members should assume that a potential conflict of interest exists.

 The records of the Executive Committee are of four types.
 The first three (described in sections H.1-3.) are unavailable to the public unless subpoenaed by the court or other government agency and should be stored securely by the Yale College Dean’s Office.
 The fourth type of record (described in section H.4.) will be published twice per year and made available to students and other members of the Yale community.
 The Committee of Review will have access to all records of the Executive Committee.
+The Executive Committee may share records internally with other administrators in Yale College.

 - The secretary shall maintain a record of all matters acted on by the Executive Committee.
 This record shall include the original written report, any forms or statements signed or submitted by the student and all materials submitted to the committee prior to the hearing, including the report of the factfinder or adviser, should there be one.